gpuweb/WSL/Spec/source/index.rst

 Textures must only be passed into an entry point inside an argument.
 Therefore, textures must only be declared in either the ``constant`` or ``device`` address space.
 A texture declared in the ``constant`` address space must never be modified.
-There is no constructor for textures; it is impossible to create or destroy one in WHLSL.
+There is no constructor for textures; it is impossible to create or destroy one in WSL.
 Arrays must not contain textures anywhere inside them.
 Functions that return textures must only have one return point.
 Ternary expressions must not return references.